 You can use this principle in any marketing campaign to increase your conversions.
-This is particularly important for making sales, but it can also be used to increase email optins or any other call to action on your website.
+This is a particularly important marketing trick for increasing eCommerce sales, but it can also be used to increase email optins or any other call to action on your website.

 1. “Lock in this great price while you still can”

-Booking.com is a master at scarcity.
+Booking.com is a master at scarcity marketing.
 Take a look at how they imply that this deal on a hotel won’t be available for very long.